This game is rated PEGI 12

 Additional in-game purchases are offered for items that enhance the experience.

-You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
+You need to purchase a Xbox Live Gold subscription to play online with Xbox One.
 You can purchase consumable items, weapons and cosmetic upgrades.

 You can choose Hit Effects: Optional to turn down blood animations.
 You can choose whether you can see your characters outline when obscured and also adjust the visual representation of hits.